NathanKewley/Japanese/Grammar/conjugating/conjugations2.md

 ### Godan

-`Godan` verbs make use of the `Conjugation Colums` to identify the last sound change required to transform into each form.
+`Godan` verbs make use of the `Conjugation Colum` to identify the last sound change required to transform into each form.
 For simplicity every conjugation will use `はなす` as the example.

 ## た and て Form